 Non-communicable lung diseases, tuberculosis (TB), and acute presentations of lung disease, account for 3 of the top 5 causes of death worldwide, disproportionately affecting the world's poorest people.
 The co-existing burdens of communicable and non-communicable lung disease bring special challenges to health systems adapting to epidemiological and socioeconomic transitions in low and middle-income countries (LMICs).

 The International Multi-disciplinary Programme to Address Lung Health and TB in Africa (IMPALA) is a four-year programme funded by the National Institute of Health Research (NIHR) and will generate new scientific knowledge and implementable solutions through multi-disciplinary collaborative work involving clinical, social, health systems, health economics and implementation scientists from Africa and the UK.
 Embedded within IMPALA, the multi-disciplinary capacity development research project MUDI will study and evaluate the integrated multi-disciplinary research and approaches of the IMPALA programme.
-MUDI will collaborate with researchers based in Ghana, Cameroon, Malawi, South Africa, Tanzania, Uganda, Kenya, Ethiopia, Nigeria, Sudan, and The Gambia.
+MUDI will collaborate with researchers based in Ghana, Cameroon, Malawi, South Africa, Tanzania, Uganda, Kenya, Ethiopia, Nigeria and Sudan.

 Although multi-disciplinary research is essential for achieving the Sustainable Development Goals, there is very little robust evidence to guide the design of multi-disciplinary projects.
-Working with the participating African centres, the Capacity Research Unit researchers will:
+Working with the participating African centres, the Centre for Capacity Research researchers will:

 - Identify enablers and barriers to performing multi-disciplinary implementation research

 - Identify the commonalities and differences in multi-disciplinary implementation research amongst the IMPALA projects

 - Develop evidence-based case studies based on the IMPALAmulti-disciplinary research projects, and present transferable, cross-cutting recommendations